MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/change-your-billing-addresses.md

 # Change your billing addresses for Office 365 for business

-Your Office 365 for business bill or invoice contains three addresses:
+Your bill or invoice contains three addresses:

 - **Sold-To Address** Your company name and address, as shown in your organization profile.